jlbradley1844/jlbradley1844.github.io/_drafts/spirituality.md

 are side-effects of _processes in the physical world_.
 This is why animals are not said to have a soul, even though they certainly have a spirit.

+So spirituality is, in essence, a particularly human concern.
+Philosophically, the description of Malakut could fit in a number of philosophical frameworks.
+We could be be existing in the hidden spiritual plane of the neoplatonists, with our physical essence only as a projection.
+We could be a hylomorphic composition of detectable matter and sprit.
+We could even be an complete Idea coming into complete being.
+However one looks at it, the essential point of the writings is that human beings reside on a spiritual plan of sorts that other sentient beings do not.

 My conclusion is that when we talk about spiritual entities, we are talking exclusively about entities of a _strictly human concern_.
 Human beings are spiritual; many attributes that are distinctly human are spiritual.
 Health